 The game has awesome style and presentation throughout.
 The characters are wonderfully designed and animated, and there are a nice range of enemies to face.
 The bosses are also visually impressive as they loom over tiny Pip.
 The environments are unique and well designed, and the actual design of the layout of levels feels concise and thoughtful.
 The level design requires you to think about how to approach situations and plan your movement.
 The worlds are vibrant, colourful and interesting to explore.
 The sound design is also worth mentioning, with an awesome soundtrack and sound effects that suit the overall style of the game.

-Overall this is a great little platformer, with awesome visual presentation and strong character design.
+Overall Adventures of Pip is a great little platformer, with awesome visual presentation and strong character design.
 There isn’t much of a story, but there doesn’t need to be as the gameplay feels intuitive, fluid and unique.
 The game does get pretty tough, with some interesting puzzles and boss battles.
 This is a game that’s certainly worth checking out if you like platforming games, and this offers some interesting new features.

 REVIEW CODE: A complimentary Sony Playstation 4 code was provided to Brash Games for this review.
 Please send all review code enquiries to firstname.lastname@example.org.